 The 21st century is a time, I would say, a time of rapid changes that we can no longer follow so easily.
 Almost unnoticeably, unavoidable mobile phones entered our lives without which we no longer leave the house, the Internet from whose speed depends on how much time we will need to finish all our obligations and there is a cable TV which slowly steals our free time.

-And in this new century, some new children are born who should be educated, taught, made interested; we should stimulate thinking process, creativity in them...
-When I enter the teachers' office, I often hear my colleagues who complain to each other how children have changed, how they have no attention, how they do not learn, how they are uninterested...
-And could it be different?
-I am convinced that it could be so.
-First of all, I think that we, teachers, need to adapt to the new conditions of life, to let life in our classrooms and to stop sticking stubbornly to the content which we ourselves see as unnecessary, redundant.
-Let's give our imagination a go and prepare the students for life.
-Although someone would say that I teach history and that we deal with the past, my look and the look of my students are towards the future.
-My goal is to teach them to think critically, be creative, to teach them to be ready for different challenges and using web tools and the Internet platform for teaching helps me a lot in this.
-The contents of my subject are only the basis for reaching the goals.
+First of all, I think that we teachers need to adapt to the new living conditions, to let life into our classrooms and to stop stubbornly sticking to the content that we ourselves see as unnecessary, superfluous.
+And to give free rein to the imagination and to prepare the students for life.
+Although someone would say that I teach history, and we deal with the past, the views of both me and my students are focused on the future.
+My goal is to teach them to think critically, to be creative, to teach them to be ready for different challenges, and in that, the use of web tools and an internet platform for teaching helps me a lot.
+The contents of my subject are just the basis for reaching the goals.

 Each class has had its own Google classroom for two years, which is a safe space, hidden from the eyes of the public, because only my students and I have the code for the entrance in this space.
 This is the place where they ask me questions and they often remind me that it is time to give new homework.
 And they are glad about homework!
 The space where we work is outside the classroom.
 Since I have twelve classes, I have twelve classrooms - for each class one classroom.
 And we really enjoy working on some interesting projects.